tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 4. **What assumptions can you make?**

-   - No assumptions → Use Manski
    - Weak confounding → Use EntropyBounds with appropriate theta
-   - Standard assumptions → Use TianPearl or Autobound

 5. **What external dependencies do you have?**